JohanEddeland/ssy191_2022/README.md

 * params.m -- Setup of parameters, such as mass and inertia.
 * plant.ssc -- Simscape model of the plant.
 Your model goes here.
 * sensors.sscp -- Simscape blackbox model of the sensor emulator.
 Cannot be changed.

+## Second part of the course: Write your own C code
+When writing your own C implementation of the controller for the crazyflie, you should only change the file *your_code.c* in *write_code/src/modules/src*.
+Further instructions will be given in relevant project documents as well as in the file *your_code.c* itself.